Fiona Gilbert: Background

 Gilbert graduated in medicine from Glasgow University in 1978.
 She trained in Radiology in Aberdeen, and became a consultant radiologist in 1989, then appointed Roland Sutton Professor of Radiology at the University of Aberdeen in 1996.
 She was assigned the role of professor of radiology and head of the Department of Radiology at University of Cambridge in 2011, where she now leads a team of researchers at the University of Cambridge School of Clinical Medicine in various fields of radiology.
 Prior to this she was head of the Aberdeen Biomedical Imaging Centre, University of Aberdeen and was responsible for the National Breast Screening Programme for the North East of Scotland.
 Undertaking research in breast imaging and ovarian screening during that time she learnt research methodology and was appointed to the chair in radiology in 1996.
 She is a Professorial Fellow at Newnham College, Cambridge where she supervises PhD students.
-She was appointed a Fellow of the Royal Society of Edinburgh in March 2021.
+She was appointed a Fellow of the Royal Society of Edinburgh in March 2021 and elected a Fellow of the Academy of Medical Sciences in 2022.